exasol/virtual-schema-common-jdbc/README.md

 The algorithm behind `EXASOL_CALCULATED` was introduced with VSCJDBC version 10.0.0 and is only available with Exasol 7.1.14, Exasol 8.6.0 and above.

-Unfortunately the new algorithm shows problems in scenarios with
+Unfortunately with the new algorithm compatibility problems with the source database can happen under the following circumstances:

 * data type `CHAR` or `VARCHAR`
 * 8-bit character sets with encodings like `latin1` or `ISO-8859-1`
 * characters being not strictly ASCII, e.g. German umlaut "Ü"

-In such scenarios using property `IMPORT_DATA_TYPES` you can deactivate the new algorithm.
+As a workaround, you can set the property `IMPORT_DATA_TYPES` to `FROM_RESULT_SET` to switch to the previous algorithm.
 VSCJDBC will then infer encoding UTF-8 from the data values in the result set which allows Exasol database to accept these values.

+Note that there is an extra database connection and metadata query required for this mechanism, so it is slightly less efficient than the new one.

 Here is an example: